asterisk/documentation/docs/Development/Reference-Information/Other-Reference-Information/Locking-in-Asterisk.md

----

-**Note:**
+!!! note
     As a side note, if you ever find yourself in the position where you are designing a program and think using deadlock avoidance is a quick solution for a concurrency problem you run into, it is not.
 Running into a deadlock almost certainly means your design is flawed.
 I'd go as far as to say if you ever find yourself designing a system with multiple locks held at the same time, your design is flawed.
 Seriously, anyone who reads this remember this, and say it to yourself every time you create a new mutex.

----
+[//]: # (end-note)

 ##### Do not sleep while holding a lock